Stable self-adaptive timestepping for Reduced Order Models for incompressible flows: Numerical experiments

+where $\mathbf a_\mathrm{test}$ indicates the reduced velocity field used to compute the error, i.e., $\mathbf{a}_\mathrm{\texttt{B}}$, $\mathbf{a}_\mathrm{\texttt{C}}$.
+Figure \ref{fig:error_comparison_sl} shows that either for $M=16$ or for $M=200$ there is no loss of accuracy for the new self-adaptive timestepper (\texttt{Case B}) compared to \texttt{Case C}, which indicates that in this test case there is no loss of accuracy regardless of the number of modes.
+However, in \texttt{Case B} the use of \texttt{RedEigCD} provides potential gains of up to a factor of 9 compared to a constant $\Delta t$.

 In terms of efficiency, the ROM with $M=64$ reduced the number of unknowns from $3\times10^4$ to 64, while simultaneously allowing timesteps up to almost 5 times larger than the FOM.
 This reduced the total number of timesteps, while the wall-clock time for each timestep was also reduced due to dimensionality reduction, thus having benefits from both factors.
-Figure \ref{fig:error_comparison_sl} (left) shows that for $M=16$ there is no loss of accuracy for the new self-adaptive timestepper (\texttt{Case B}) compared to \texttt{Case C}, which indicates that in this test case there is no loss of accuracy regardless of the number of modes, yet for this case the benefits of \texttt{RedEigCD} are greater, with potential gains of up to a factor of 9.

-Moreover, the accuracy of estimating the eigenvalues for the convective term using \texttt{RedEigCD} has been tested against the actual eigenvalues.
-To do so, the reduced convective operator for the FOM at $t=20$ has been constructed and its eigenbound has been precisely calculated and compared to the one estimated using \texttt{RedEigCD}, as reported in Section \ref{sec:comparison_eval}.